Laurent Saint-Cyr: Biography

 Saint-Cyr served on the High Council of Transition, which aimed to promote national dialogue and the organization of elections, from 2023 to 2024.
 In April 2024, he was named a member of the Transitional Presidential Council, the body temporarily acting as head of state, representing the private sector.
 In September, he became the inaugural peace fellow at the Yale Jackson School of Global Affairs.
 On 7 August 2025, Saint-Cyr succeeded Fritz Jean as chairman of the Transitional Council, marking the first time that both the head of council and the head of government of Haiti were led by members of the private sector.
-He was inaugurated at the Villa d'Acceui in Port-au-Prince amidst threats from gang leader Jimmy Chérizier to overthrow the government.
+He was inaugurated at the Villa d'Accueil in Port-au-Prince amidst threats from gang leader Jimmy Chérizier to overthrow the government.
 A United Nations-supported force reported the thwarting of several plots to "disrupt national stability and render the country ungovernable" on the day of his inauguration, while "bursts of gunfire" were heard during his transition to office.
-His term will expire on 7 February 2026.
+On 23 January 2026, Saint-Cyr refused to sign and publish the motion on Le Moniteur that would have removed acting Prime Minister Alix Didier Fils-Aimé after a majority of the council voted in favor of the resolution.
+His term expired on 7 February 2026, and power was handed over to Fils-Aimé.